 It occurred to me that, given that I answered all six postulates of The Divine Equation correctly, there was still another glaring problem, one that is archetypal in its implications for what it means to be fully human.
 What is the key that allowed me to interpret the information correctly?
 By key, I don’t just mean a physical key like the one I use to unlock my house, although that analogy is part of my description.
 I have in mind a key more like the Enigma machine of WWII fame. https://www.youtube.com/watch?v=0x8yfrsIoko

 In my intellectual probing of reality, I have been through many Lectio Divina meditations on this subject of free choice.
 Most of the time, I have opened up more questions than answers.
 I began to realize that this feeling of incompleteness is an answer, but one, like the Enigma machine, needs deciphering.
-What language can I use to ask the correct questions and get the correct and authentic answers that allow me to gain more insight into what it means to be fully human as our nature intended?
+What language can I use to ask the correct questions and get the correct and authentic answers that allow me to gain more insight into what it means to be fully human, as our nature intended?
 Well, it all comes down to this key.
-Like the Enigma analogy, neither the experience of how to walk this way (path) nor what is true comes with being born as a human into the context of Original Sin.
+Like the Enigma analogy, neither the experience of how to walk this way (path) nor what is true comes with being born as a human in the context of Original Sin.
 Like Erich Fromm’s premise in his book, The Art of Loving, we don’t automatically receive infused knowledge on how to love fiercely.
 All knowledge humans use is intelligent progression; it is acquired, not infused.
 An intended or unintended consequence of Original Sin is that humans must work for our bread (Genesis 2-3).
 That also applies to knowledge, love, and, most significantly, what it means to wake up on this rocky ball of gases and realize that you can ask the questions in The Divine Equation and be sure that your answers are authentic.

-Now comes the most challenging question of all, one that gives The Divine Equation legitimacy, one that allows me to ask and answer questions with one immutable answer, beyond my limited human abilities, and one that is true.
+Now comes the most challenging question of all, one that gives The Divine Equation legitimacy, one that allows me to ask and answer questions with one immutable answer beyond my limited human abilities and one that is true.
 These answers do not come from humanity but from pure energy, pure knowledge, pure love, and pure service, yet, once applied, they open up a reality that we could not possibly achieve with reason and our free will alone.
 This is not the freedom to choose what we want, but rather knowing what to choose and how to do it, moving into a realm where the truth will make me accessible.
 What is the correct key that, if applied to these six postulates, allows me to approach (not solve) this paradox of what it means to be human?
 Truth is one because there is only one truth.
 I had not been aware of the implications that what I choose as answers to The Divine Equation must have resonance and not dissonance with the totality of all that is.
 Of all the choices of all the people who ever lived, I have seventy or eight years to get it right, if I am lucky.
 It is not enough to know the questions of The Divine Equation.
 I must answer what it means to be fully human correctly.
 Where do I find the truth?

 KEYS I EXPLORED TO UNLOCK THE DIVINE EQUATION

 SCIENCE AS A KEY — When looking for one key that unlocked the secrets of what it means to be human, I first turned to the scientific approach to life.
 I still use it because it makes sense to look for the answers to physical reality with the tools of mathematics, chemistry, physics, medicine, artificial intelligence, and research into cures for cancer and other physical ailments that plague humanity.
 The approach is that we know what we can observe and prove with the language of Science.
-There is applied Science and theoretical Science, for example, doing physics to find new ways to expand our knowledge of this discipline.
+There are applied Science and theoretical Science, for example, doing physics to find new ways to expand our knowledge of this discipline.
 An essential part of how I look at reality as a Lay Cistercian comes from the scientists who pose questions about humanity based on their recent discoveries.
 It means I am challenged to continually seek a deeper reality based on my accumulated knowledge.
 I am not a trained chemist or astrobiologist, but I know enough that what I know needs more to satisfy my curiosity.
 I love Science because it asks the interrogatives (Who?
 What?
 Why? and Why Not?, Where?), just to name a few.
 The essence of science is the process of wondering, what if?

 The Achilles Heel of Science